maschkef/little-linux-helper/README.md

 ## Description

-Little Linux Helper is a collection of Bash scripts designed to simplify various system administration, diagnostic, and maintenance tasks on Linux.
-It provides a menu-driven interface for easy access to a variety of tools and functions.
+Little Linux Helper is a comprehensive collection of Bash scripts designed to simplify various system administration, diagnostic, and maintenance tasks on Linux.
+It provides both a traditional command-line menu-driven interface and a modern web-based GUI for easy access to a variety of tools and functions.

 More detailed technical English documentation for individual modules and core components can be found in the `docs` directory.
 This documentation was created in part to provide AI with the context of a module or file without having to read it completely and to save context.
 The `docs/DEVELOPER_GUIDE.md` contains all the information about `lib/lib_common.sh` and `help_master.sh` needed to create a new module.